JuliaLang/Compat.jl/README.md

 * `Compat.invokelatest` supports keywords ([#22646]).

-* `Compat.StringVector` is supported on 0.5 and below.
-On 0.6 and later, it aliases `Base.StringVector`.
-This function allocates a `Vector{UInt8}` whose data can be made into a `String` in constant time; that is, without copying.
-On 0.5 and later, use `String(...)` with the vector allocated by `StringVector` as an argument to create a string without copying.
-Note that if 0.4 support is needed, `Compat.UTF8String(...)` should be used instead. ([#19449])

 * `@__MODULE__` is aliased to `current_module()` for Julia versions 0.6 and below.
 Versions of `Base.binding_module`, `expand`, `macroexpand`, and `include_string` were added that accept a module as the first argument. ([#22064])

 * `Cmd` elements can be accessed as if the `Cmd` were an array of strings for 0.6 and below ([#21197]).